WallarooLabs/wally/book/python/word-count.md

         self.count = count
 ```

 `WordTotals` isn't all that interesting.
 When we `update`, we check to see if we have seen the word before and if not, add it to our map of words and set the count to one.
-If we have seen the word before, we increment its count. `get_votes` looks up a word and returns a `WordCount` for it.
+If we have seen the word before, we increment its count. `get_count` looks up a word and returns a `WordCount` for it.

 ```python
 class WordTotals(object):